-This chapter summarises the noise performance criteria applicable to the SAP, including land compatibility with the ANEF zones and applicable Noise Management Levels.
+This chapter summarises the noise performance criteria for potential developments in the SAP, including land compatibility with the ANEF zones and applicable Noise Management Levels.
 The Project Noise Trigger Levels (PNTLs) applicable to new and existing sensitive uses within and surrounding the SAP are also summarised in this chapter.